General Business — No Concentration

 Information Literacy and Written Communication Outcome: Take either English sequence:

 Fulfill the Required Core, Required Support, and/or Elective Courses for this program.

 Required Core Courses

-BCA 140 is a recommended course and will also satisfy the General Education Outcome #2: Computer Literacy course requirements.
+CIS 100 is a recommended course and will also satisfy General Education Outcome #2: Computer Literacy general course requirement.

 Required Support Courses

 *The following courses may not be used to fulfill the requirement: MATH 121, MATH 221, and MATH 225.